simondilhas/qto_buccaneer/README.md

 ---

-#### 🧭 Step 3: Follow the Notebook’s Commands Like a Good Deckhand
+#### 🧭 Step 3: Follow the Notebook's Commands Like a Good Deckhand

-Once the notebook is open, you’re in the captain’s seat.
-You’ll:
+Once the notebook is open, you're in the captain's seat.
+You'll:

-- Get introduced to **pandas** — the data wrangler’s version of Excel (but with more firepower).
+- Get introduced to **pandas** — the data wrangler's version of Excel (but with more firepower).
 - Calculate quantity metrics using the general tools of panda.
 - Open a BIM model and use the built-in **QTO Buccaneer shortcuts** to speed up your takeoff workflow.

  Great job!
 So grab your keyboard cutlass and dive in!
 Follow the flow of the notebook...

+### You need more support to get started?

+Check out the QTO Buccaneer page for more information:

 ### Installation (for non landlubbers)